This article was updated on 18/01/2022 to reflect the latest rules affecting the insurance industry.

 Insurance companies face a stiff challenge when it comes to communicating with their audience: how to create engaging, valuable content on a subject that some people find, at best, to be a little dry and, at worst, extremely boring.

-In fact, recent research carried out by the University of Nottingham and law firm Browne Jacobson revealed that eight out of 10 in the UK find insurance policies too complicated to understand.
+In fact, research carried out by the University of Nottingham and law firm Browne Jacobson revealed that eight out of 10 in the UK find insurance policies too complicated to understand.
 The goal for businesses in this field is to summarise their policies in the form of informative and interesting content across their platforms, but it’s tricky to achieve.

 Google’s core algorithm update in 2018 had a significant impact on the ranking performances of some Your Money, Your Life (YMYL) sites and insurance firms certainly fall into that category.
 They offer products across a range of different sectors including automotive, travel, construction and housing – all of which have the potential to affect YMYL.
 The content in this space needs to be balanced, accurate and of sufficient depth to satisfy a user’s search intent.

 But how do you do meet those standards without churning out dry, tedious content?
 Neil Patel, co-founder of Quick Sprout and other marketing technology companies, believes there’s no excuse for hiding behind the ‘boring’ tag:

 “There isn’t such a thing as a ‘boring’ industry, so you should be able to use content marketing for any business.
 It’s not a hard thing to do.
 You just have to be willing to invest the time and energy.”

 So, let’s assume you have both the time and the energy.
 Here are just a handful of tips on creating valuable content in the insurance industry.

 Invest more time into understanding the product